AI Writing vs Traditional Proofreading: Pros and Cons

 So which should you actually use?
 The answer depends entirely on what you're writing, who's reading it, and what mistakes would cost you.
 There's no universal "better" option - there's only what works for your specific situation.

 Start by honestly assessing your writing volume and stakes.
 If you're sending 50+ messages per day at work, paying for human proofreading on each one is unrealistic.
 You need AI writing tools that work in real-time.
-But if you're writing a report that your CEO will present to the board?
-That's worth hiring a professional.
+But if you're writing a report that your CEO will present to the board, or a proposal that could land a six-figure contract?
+That's worth hiring a professional every single time.

 Consider your budget realistically.
 If spending $500/month on proofreading isn't feasible, AI is your primary option.
 But maybe you can budget $100/month for human proofreading of your most important documents while using AI for everything else.